Summary:

 Listen to the podcast on iTunes

-Want to Give a TEDx Talk?
+How to Give a TED Talk?
 Here’s What You Need to Know.

 My guest is Ajit Mathew George.
 He is the Organizer of TEDx Wilmington in Delaware.
 Over the last seven years, he has had 29 different TEDx events.